quelchx/vue-writer/readme.md

-Vue 3 component that simulates typing, and erasing text.
+## Vue 3 component that simulates typing, and erasing text.

-[Vue Writer](https://www.npmjs.com/package/vue-writer) is a typewriting component with a lot of features built for Vue 3.
-Vue Writer is used across multiple websites and is growing at a steady rate.

 ## Requirements